-But it’s clear that this policy change would not have happened without your actions and that it increases the pressure on the fossil fuel laggards in the private finance sector to stop financing coal projects.
+But it’s clear these changes to HSBC policies would not have happened without your actions.
+In turn, HSBC’s new policies increase the pressure on the fossil fuel laggards in the private finance sector to stop financing coal.

 Above all, it shows that however much we feel like David in the face of a hugely powerful and wealthy ‘Goliath’ like HSBC, our campaigning can still make a difference.